goon-wizard405/mommy-plus/README.md

 # Mommy+
 Lovense and Pishock integration with [mommy](https://github.com/fwdekker/mommy).

+Note, this repository uses a NON-AI-CC0 license, meaning this can not be used in AI training.

 ## Requirements
 Requires https://github.com/fwdekker/mommy to be installed.
 See that project for specifics.